-However, the heating and lighting necessity of turtles will vary from one species to another.
+However, the heating and lighting necessities of turtles will vary from one species to another.
 There are two different temperature necessities that you have to maintain for turtles-

 - You will also have to maintain the water temperature.
 It should be 75°F to 85° during the daytime.
 However, at night it could drop by 5°F to 7°F, and it is pretty normal.
 Turtles won’t bother with this temperature drop; rather, they would find it ideal for sleeping.

 Apart from the heat, you also have to ensure proper lighting for the turtles.
 You should mimic the natural lighting of turtle habitats.
-It keeps them in the best conditions.
+It keeps them in the best condition.